-In 2021, approximately 97 students drawn from a range of cultural backgrounds attended the school.
-Seven class teachers and three specialist teachers supported the learning.
+In 2022, approximately 87 students drawn from a range of cultural backgrounds attended the school.
+Six class teachers and three specialist teachers supported the learning.

-The children walk to Norfolk Oval and utilise local facilities for weekly sport for Year 3-6 during terms 2 and 3.
-The school competes each year in a range of Diocesan sporting events such as swimming carnivals, athletics days, netball gala days, rugby gala days and cross country events.
+The school competes each year in a range of Diocesan sporting events such as swimming carnivals, athletics days, netball gala days, rugby gala days and cross-country events.
 Swimming lessons are conducted at the Ryde Aquatic Centre for Kindergarten to Year 4 students.
 Years 5 and 6 students usually participate in surf education lessons as well as specialist sailing, paddleboarding and kayaking lessons at Balmoral.

 Twice a year, a musical soiree is conducted to encourage the musical talents of children at the school.
-Junior and senior choirs perform at this event along with some of the children who take up the option of piano or woodwind tutoring.
-This year the OLHC Choir was unable to compete in the local eisteddfods due to Covid.
-In 2019 we won 2nd place in the School Choral primary section of the Ryde Eisteddfod, outplacing many larger schools.
-We were also the guest choir for the 2019 St Vincent de Paul Christmas Mass.
+The school choir performs at this event along with any students who have successfully auditioned.
+This always includes a number of our children who take up the option of instrumental tuition provided through our Band Programme.
+Each year the OLHC Choir participate in the local eisteddfod.
+In 2022 we won 1st place in the Small School Choral primary section of the Ryde Eisteddfod.
+We were also the guest choir for the 2022 St Vincent de Paul Christmas Mass.